Building a strong, shredded back is an important factor to functional fitness and optimal physique.

 Depending on your goals and fitness level that could mean 2-3 full-body workouts each week, or doing 4 total workouts per week doing a push/pull split.

-That is where you work your push exertion muscles one day (chest, quad/glutes, triceps, shoulders, calf, and core) and then your pull exertion muscles the next day (back, hamstrings, biceps, rear deltoid, forearms, and core).
+A push/pull split is where you work your push exertion muscles one day (chest, quad/glutes, triceps, shoulders, calf, and core) and then your pull exertion muscles the next day (back, hamstrings, biceps, rear deltoid, forearms, traps, and core).
 Then repeat each workout 2 times per week, leading to 4 total workouts.

 This enable you to work multiple major muscle groups which will provide superior results.